s-weissbach/neuroimage_denoiser/README.md

 ## 1. Prepare Training Data

 > [!WARNING]
 > Potentially uses a lot of RAM.
 If you have limited RAM capicity use `--memory_optimized`.
+Beware that this will increase execution time.

 > [!NOTE]
 > The recordings itself can be noisy.